oracle/node-oracledb/doc/api.md

 object (LOB) data.
 LOB Prefetching allows LOB data to be returned early to node-oracledb when these locators are first returned.
-This is similar to the way [row prefetching](#rowprefetching) allows for efficient use of resources and round-trips between node-oracledb and the database.
+This is similar to the way [row prefetching](#rowprefetching) allows for efficient use of resources and [round-trips][124] between node-oracledb and the database.

 Prefetching of LOBs is mostly useful for small LOBs.